okcashpro/okcash/README.md

 -------------------

-# Join the OKCash Development process
+# Contribute with the Okcash Development process

 Developers work in their own forks, then submit pull requests when they think their feature or bug fix is ready.